MAPLE: Enhancing Review Generation with Multi-Aspect Prompt LEarning in Explainable Recommendation: Experiment Setup

 \subsection{Dataset}

-Unlike hotels with limited differentiating factors (e.g., bed comfort, room size), different restaurants offer a wide variety of unique items (e.g., specific dishes like \textit{tonkatsu ramen} for a Japanese ramen store; \textit{risotto} for an Italian restaurant).
+In our experiments, we focus on the restaurant domain by benchmarking against two datasets from Yelp, which we refer to as \tbf{Yelp19} \cite{li2020nete} and \tbf{Yelp23} \citep{yelp2023dataset}, distinguishing them based on the year the data was provided.
+Different restaurants offer a wide variety of unique items (e.g., specific dishes like \textit{tonkatsu ramen} for a Japanese ramen store; \textit{risotto} for an Italian restaurant).
 This distinctiveness in aspect terms allows for more precise and compelling explanations for a specific restaurant.
-Therefore, we focus on the restaurant domain by benchmarking against two datasets from Yelp, which we refer to as \tbf{Yelp19} \cite{li2020nete} and \tbf{Yelp23} \citep{yelp2023dataset}, distinguishing them based on the year the data was provided.
-We provide the dataset sources, statistics and the details of how we renew the datasets using the automated sentiment-pipeline in Appendix \ref{appendix:dataset-prep}.
+We provide the dataset sources, statistics, and details of how we renew the datasets using the automated sentiment pipeline in Appendix \ref{appendix:dataset-prep}.